shadowboxingskills/ppchainR/README.md

 ## 💁 Contributing

 Contributions are very welcome, whether it is in the form of a new feature, improved infrastructure, or better documentation.

-For detailed information on how to contribute, see [CONTRIBUTING](https://github.com/shadowboxingskills/ppchainR/blob/master/CONTRIBUTING.rst).
+Please contribute using [Github Flow](https://guides.github.com/introduction/flow/).
+Create a branch, add commits, and [open a pull request](https://github.com/shadowboxingskills/ppchainR/pulls/).

-If you are interested to get further involved with the ValueGrid\_ team, please [contact us](mailto:nawel@valuegrid.io?subject=[GitHub]%20PPChainR).
+If you are interested to get further involved with the <a href="https://valuegrid.io" target="_blank">ValueGrid</a> team, please [contact us](mailto:nawel@valuegrid.io?subject=[GitHub]%20APPChainR).

 <br>